 - Shendu, from Jackie Chan Adventures.
-For the first season he was the one calling the shots but after his defeat he is forced into servitude to the other demons.
+For the first season he was the one calling the shots but after his defeat he is forced into servitude to his demon siblings.
 Though in this case, he demoted himself so they'd stop beating the crap out of him for leaving them to rot in their prison.

 - In Danny Phantom the Fright Knight became Pariah Dark's Dragon when he awoke.
 Though in this case, the Fright Knight was always Pariah's Dragon, his boss was just Sealed Evil in a Can when the Fright Knight was unleashed the first time.
 Vlad convinced him to turn against his master offscreen.

-- Vilgax from Ben 10 becomes the Dragon to Bigger Bad Diagon in the Ben 10 Ultimate Alien season 2 finale, though he is hinted to be a Dragon with an Agenda.
-This is confirmed in the series finale, where Vilgax is a completely successful Starscream, killing Diagon and absorbing his power to become the true Biggest Bad of the franchise.
+- Vilgax from Ben 10 becomes the Dragon to Diagon in the Ben 10: Ultimate Alien season 2 finale, though he is hinted to be a Dragon with an Agenda.
+This is confirmed in the series finale, where Vilgax is a successful Starscream, killing Diagon and absorbing his power to become the most dangerous villan the franchise.

 - Professor Pericles from Scooby-Doo!
 Mystery Incorporated acts as the Big Bad of season 1 but in the second half of season 2 is revealed to be the Dragon to Nibiru.